 Contributions - PERS funding policy provides for monthly employer contributions at actuarially determined rates.
 These contributions, expressed as a percentage of covered payroll, are intended to accumulate sufficient assets to pay benefits when due.
 The funding policy applies to the PERS Defined Benefit Plan and the Other Postemployment Benefit Plans.
-Employer contribution rates during the period were based on the December 31, 2013 actuarial valuation, which became effective July 1, 2015.
+Employer contribution rates during the period were based on the December 31, 2015 actuarial valuation, which became effective July 1, 2017.
 The state of Oregon and certain schools, community colleges, and political subdivision have made unfunded actuarial liability payments and their rates have been reduced.
-Employer contributions for the year ended June 30, 2016 were \$147,514, excluding amounts to fund employer specific liabilities.
+Employer contributions for the year ended June 30, 2018 were \$197,758, excluding amounts to fund employer specific liabilities.
+At June 30, 2018, the College reported a net pension liability of \$1,923,104 for its proportionate share of the net pension liability.

-Pension Asset or Liability - At June 30, 2016, the College reported a net pension liability of \$1,145,957 for its proportionate share of the net pension liability.
-The pension liability was measured as of December 31, 2013, and the total pension liability used to calculate the net pension liability was determined by an actuarial valuation as of that date.
+The pension liability was measured as of June 30, 2017, and the total pension liability used to calculate the net pension liability was determined by an actuarial valuation as of December 31, 2015.
 The College's proportion of the net pension liability was based on a projection of the College's long-term share of contributions to the pension plan relative to the projected contributions of all participating employers, actuarially determined.
-At December 31, 2013, the College's proportion was .02 percent.
+As of the measurement date of June 30, 2017, the College's proportion was .01 percent.
+Pension expense for the year ended June 30, 2018 was \$350,663 which included the employer contributions above and contributions made on behalf of employees.